fradiumofficial/fradium/README.md

 - Each recipient address is analyzed in real time before sending.
 - Transaction History & Scan Logs

-### Fradium Browser Extension
+### Fradium Wallet Extension

-- Companion tool for secure interaction on Web3 platforms.
+- Simple browser tool to keep your Web3 activity safe
-- Analyze addresses and/or ethereum smart contract directly from your browser before confirming transactions.
+- Automatically checks recipient addresses before you send
-- Works seamlessly with dApps, wallets, and explorers.
+- Gives clear risk explanations with reasons and evidence
+- Supports many coins with cross-chain token support in one place
+- Keeps scan history logs that you can review anytime in the web app

 ### Multi-Chain Analytics Engine (AI onchain detection)